Theft & Property Crimes Attorney in Arizona

 Theft crimes or property crimes are criminal charges that arise when someone intentionally takes another person’s property without consent.
 This can include anything from stealing an item off the shelf at a grocery store to breaking into a home and taking belongings.
 Depending on the value of the stolen property, theft crimes may be classified as petty theft or a more serious felony offense like auto theft.

-If you’re charged with any of these property crimes, you should get in touch with an experienced Phoenix theft defense attorney immediately to start building your defense and avoid the worst-case scenario.
+If you’re charged with any of these property crimes, you should get in touch with an experienced Phoenix theft defense lawyer immediately to start building your defense and avoid the worst-case scenario.

 - Criminal Damage to Property